 Another great teaching technique is flipping the classroom.
 In essence, flipped learning means students do typical classroom work at home.
 This leaves class time open for teacher-led discussions, projects, and hands-on skill work.

-Also, a good classroom discussion is an irreplaceable part of an effective classroom.
+Continue on with a good classroom discussion so that students can see what their peers are thinking.
+This is an irreplaceable part of an effective classroom.
 Your students can explore a topic more in-depth with a discussion that you facilitate.

-Student-centered techniques are a must, but your role as a facilitator is still just as important even when adding blended learning strategies to your classes.
+While newer, student-centered techniques are a must, your role as a facilitator is still just as important even when adding blended learning strategies to your classes.
+There's a reason these traditional techniques have stuck around, after all--they tend to work!

 If you plan to mix up your instructional materials and teaching style, it’s only natural to mix up how you measure student comprehension.